shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

-024 | stuttering beat with effects, sounds like the grudge ("Grudgeboxing") 025 | laidback beat with feelfx sounds ("Lowflyer") 026 | experiments in striating simple percussion beats ("Wringing out the Metal")
+024 | stuttering beat with effects, sounds like the grudge ("Grudgeboxing") 025 | laidback beat with feelfx sounds ("Lowflyer") 026 | experiments in striating simple percussion beats ("Wringing out the Metal") 027 | lofi random amen cutup over synths in waves ("A Graphing Calculator Dies in Dreamtime")